Aglow Community Lighthouse

 Klamath Falls Friends Church

-Join us for worship on Sunday at 10 a.m.
-The service will be held solely on Zoom.
-If you would like the link, email email@example.com.
+Klamath Falls Friends Church is holding worship over Zoom at 10 a.m. on Sundays.
+If you would like the link, email firstname.lastname@example.org.

 Klamath Falls Reformed Fellowship

 God is seeking people to worship him in a Biblically-prescribed manner (what we call the “Regulative Principal”).
-You can learn more by reading the Westminster Catechism or better yet join us Sunday at 10:15 a.m. at 2901 S. Sixth St. across the street from Ross Dress for Less.
+The Bible is full of scripture directing how to and how not to worship.
+True worship is not about the music, programs or the social environment.
+(John 4:23-24) Those things can be a part of a productive fellowship within the constraints of biblical teaching.
+There are two choices, worship in a manner that is taught in the Bible or in a manner that is not directly prohibited which can lead wherever.
+Our church is reformed in the purest sense of the term founded in the “reformation” of the 16th Century when the church returned to true biblical worship as put forth by the founding apostles under Christ.
+Our worship is Christ-centered and reverent.
+You can learn more by reading the Westminster Catechism or better yet join us this Sunday at 10:15 a.m. at 2901 S. Sixth St. across the street from Ross Dress for Less.
 Enter from the Sixth St. side of the building.
 Also, go to our website at klamathreformed.org.

 Mt.
 Laki Community Presbyterian Church